the-nameshifter/Cardiovascular-Disease/README.md

 # Cardiovascular-Disease
- The presence or absence of cardiovascular disease in person based on the given features.
+ We analyse the presence or absence of cardiovascular disease in the person based on the given features.